Harry Holgate: Politics

-In 1974, he was elected on a recount after the resignation of Allan Foster.
-He held his seat from 26 July 1974 until 1992, and was Speaker of the Tasmanian House of Assembly from May 1975 to December 1976.
+Premier of Tasmania

 Holgate became Premier in 1981 after a motion of no confidence was raised against Doug Lowe, who subsequently resigned from the party.
 Holgate only stayed in office for seven months, before being defeated by Robin Gray's Liberals at the 1982 election—only the second time in 48 years that Labor had been consigned to opposition in Tasmania.

+By March 1982, Holgate's public approval rating as premier was just 11 percent, with 66 percent disapproving of his performance according to a Morgan Gallup poll.
+He resigned as leader after the election, stating that he had "tried my best, but we were brought down before I could lead the Labor government back into a position of public esteem".

 Until Lara Giddings in 2014, Holgate was the last defeated Premier who did not then serve as Leader of the Opposition.
 When the ALP next achieved government in 1989, under Michael Field, Holgate was not included in the cabinet.
 Nevertheless, he remained a member of parliament until he retired at the 1992 election.

-He died of cancer in Launceston on 16 March 1997.
+Personal life

+In 1957, Holgate married Katharine White, the daughter of federal parliamentary librarian Harold White.
+They soon divorced and in 1963 he remarried to Rosalind Wesley, with whom he had four children.

+Holgate was diagnosed with lung and liver cancer in 1996.
+He died on 16 March 1997 in Hillwood, Tasmania, and was granted a state funeral.